 You should always expect excellence when it comes to localizing and translating your company’s medical device documentation.
-Translated device documents, which include labels, instructions for use (IFU) and packaging, should never be approached as an afterthought, especially when trying to enter a foreign market.
+Don’t approach translated device documents, which include labels, instructions for use (IFU) and packaging, as an afterthought, especially when trying to enter a foreign market.

 The global medical device market, the labeling requirements that vary from country to country, and the medical device document translation services supporting manufactures all come together to create a dynamic system with many different moving parts.
 These different parts are often hard to keep track of due to regional and national regulatory rules, which are often in flux.

 Here are four core best practices to follow during the translation process that, as a general rule, can help guarantee quality medical device documentation translations, regardless of the local regulations and languages your translation service has to contend with.

 Seasoned medical device document translation services need to prepare manufacturers accustomed to the American Food and Drug Administration’s (FDA) application process for extra regulatory hurdles when it comes to obtaining device approvals overseas.
 Creating clear, concise and consistent medical device instructions is one of the most vital components in streamlining this process, and keeping costs as low as possible.

 Looking at the European Union (EU) as a prime example, with its big list of language requirements, we quickly see how adhering to simple, clear and concise translations can help companies avoid complications.
 In order to get the coveted CE marking and logo, which signifies that “products sold in the EEA [European Economic Area] have been assessed to meet high safety, health, and environmental protection requirements,” device manufactures usually need to provide translations of their device’s instructions for use into the EU’s 24 official languages.
 And these translations need to be extremely precise, and consistently translated (i.e. the content is the same) in all 24 languages.